Château La Mission Haut-Brion 2011 - Cru Classé de Graves

 Wine rated (2015 guide) 17/20 (Great wine)

-Rated estate (2020 guide) 3 stars (These represent the excellence of French vineyards.
-The best terroirs cultivated by the greatest winemakers.
-Tasting their wine is always a magical moment.)
+Rated estate (2020 guide) 3*Stars (These represent the pinnacle of French winemaking.
+The finest terroirs cultivated by the greatest winemakers.
+Tasting their wine is always a magical experience)

 About the estate: